bkielbasa/developer20/_drafts/be-aware-of-coping-in-go.markdown

 q1.ShowAnswers()
 ```

-It's hard to say what's wrong because at first glance, the code seems to work OK.
+It's hard to say what's wrong because, at first glance, the code seems to work OK.
 When we run the code we receive the output:

 ```
 How to be cool?